Welcome, I’m Sophie,

 My first degree in Theology and Religious Studies specialised in the psychology of religion, and set the tone for a lifelong exploration of spirituality in its many forms, especially as it relates to mental and emotional wellbeing.
 A long-term Buddhist meditation practice deeply informs my therapeutic approach, and I have a particular interest in the integration of wisdom traditions and psychotherapy, as embodied in modalities such as Hakomi, the primary mindful and somatic approach that informs my work.

-Perhaps most importantly, I view my own ongoing personal development as fundamental to my therapeutic work with clients, which is shaped and inspired by my own experience of in-depth psychotherapy and a long-term, intensive Jungian analysis.
+Perhaps most importantly, I view my own ongoing personal development as fundamental to my therapeutic work with clients, which is shaped by my own experience of in-depth psychotherapy and a long-term, intensive Jungian analysis.

 Qualifications & Certifications

-– Accredited Registered Member of the British Association for Counselling and Psychotherapy (BACP)
+– Postgraduate Diploma in Psychodynamic Psychotherapeutic Counselling and Accredited Registered Member of the British Association for Counselling and Psychotherapy (PgDip, MBACP Accred.)

 – Certificate in Relationship Therapy,